Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 {\bf{Plan of the paper.}} The paper is organised as follows: in section 2 we give an upper bound for the dimension of the space of linear series of curves in a given linear system in the surface $\mathcal{W}^1_d(|L|)$.
-In section 3 we give an upper bound for the gonality obtained by specializing line bundles coming from the surface, this will prove the first bound to be sharp and will give good control on the growth of the dimension of the Brill-Noether loci.
-One studies pencils on the general curve $ C\in |L|$ via the associated Lazarsfeld-Mukai bundle (see the beginning of the following section).
+In section 3 we give an upper bound for the gonality obtained by specializing line bundles coming from the surface, this will prove the first bound to be sharp and will give good control on the growth of the dimension of the Brill--Noether loci.
+One studies pencils on the general curve $ C\in |L|$ via the associated Lazarsfeld--Mukai bundle (see the beginning of the following section).
 Because one can always realize such bundles as an extension of positive rank $1$ torsion-free sheaf, we are able to control the dimension of these extensions and a fortiori to give an upper bound of the dimension of $\mathcal{W}^1_d|L|$.
+The argument to show that such bundles fit in such an extension follows from a deformation theoretic argument of Pareschi when $h^1(E)=0$ (see Section 2.1.1) and it requires some extra vector bundles arguments when $h^1(E)>0$ (see section 2.1.2).
 In order to compute the gonality, it is then enough to exhibit a pencil of degree $g(S,L)$.
-We construct a scheme $F$ parametrizing triples $(\varphi,(P_1,\dots,P_{N(S,L)^2-2}),C)$, where $\varphi:S \to \mathbb{P}^1 $ is a rational map induced by $2$ sections of $H^0(N(S,L))$, $(P_1,\dots,P_{N^(S,L)^2-2})$ are base points of the rational map and $C \in H^0(L \otimes \mathcal{I}_{P_1,\dots,P_{N(S,L)^2-2}})$.
+We construct a scheme $F$ parametrizing triples $(\varphi,(P_1,\dots,P_{N(S,L)^2-2}),C)$, where $\varphi:S \dashrightarrow \mathbb{P}^1 $ is a rational map induced by $2$ sections of $H^0(N(S,L)\otimes \eta)$ (for $\eta \in\mathrm{Pic}^0(S)$), $(P_1,\dots,P_{N^(S,L)^2-2})$ are base points of the rational map and $C \in H^0(L \otimes \mathcal{I}_{P_1,\dots,P_{N(S,L)^2-2}})$.
 We have a canonical morphism $F \to \mathcal{W}^1_{g(S,L)}|L|$ given by

 Our result is complete once we show that the composition is dominant.